cescoffier/quarkus-openshift-workshop/docs/docs/hero-microservice.md

 * the `application.properties` configuration file

 Once generated, look at the `pom.xml`.
-You will find the import of the Quarkus BOM, allowing you to omit the version on the different Quarkus dependencies.
+You will find the here import of the Quarkus BOM (_bill of materials_), allowing you to omit the version on the different Quarkus dependencies.
-In addition, you can see the `quarkus-maven-plugin` responsible of the packaging of the application and also providing the development mode.
+In addition, you can see the `quarkus-maven-plugin`, responsible for the packaging of the application and also providing the development mode support.

 [//]: # (To do: insert pom relevant fragments here )